paulvollmer/mks/README.md

 # mks

 ## Getting Started
-`mks` is a tool to make file sources.
+`mks` is a tool to create files and the intermediate directories.

 ## Installation